 These dogs are known for their fierce personalities.
 It’s why they’ve made such excellent hunting companions.
 Vikhans love to work and can withstand long hunting trips with their incredible stamina.
 In addition, they’re quick learners!

-However, these sheepdogs can be very territorial and often times, possessive.
-For these reasons, they make top guard and watchdogs.
-But you’ll need to provide socialization and obedience training early on with the Vikhan.
+However, these sheepdogs tend to be very territorial and often times, possessive.
+All of which, are traits that make them top guard and watchdogs.
+But don’t go out bringing one home yet.
+You’ll need to provide a lot of socialization and obedience training early on with these dogs.

 Highlights: Energetic, Affectionate, Dignified.

 The Chippiparai dog is perhaps the most famous and popular dog breed to originate from India.
 They’re the dog breed most people imagine of when they think, “Indian dog.”
 Though, there are plenty of reasons why this is.